ig3/srf/README.md

     maxFactor: 10000,

     // again
-    // The interval when again is selected, in seconds.
+    // The minimum interval when again is selected, in seconds.
-    againInterval: 10,
+    againMinInterval: 10,
     // The minimum factor when again is selected.
     againMinFactor: 1500,
     // The sensitivity of factor to previous interval when again is selected.